 Roading Services Key Service Criteria Level of Service Measurement Current Performance Performance Target 2015/2016-2017/2018 Performance Target 2018/2019-2024/2025 Provide usable footpaths Are the footpaths comfortable to walk on?
 The footpath network is well maintained.
-Performance measure four (condition of footpaths within the local road network): four (condition of footpaths within the (satisfactory) by MWH.
-75% The percentage of footpaths within a territorial authority district that fall within the level of service or service standard for the condition of footpaths that is set out in the territorial authority's relevant document (such as its Annual Plan, Activity Management Plan, Asset Management Plan, annual works program or Long Term Plan).
+Performance measure four (condition of footpaths within the local road network): 72% of the footpath is ranked as grade 1&2 (satisfactory) by MWH.
+75% 75% The percentage of footpaths within a territorial authority district that fall within the level of service or service standard for the condition of footpaths that is set out in the territorial authority's relevant document (such as its Annual Plan, Activity Management Plan, Asset Management Plan, annual works program or Long Term Plan).
 97% of the footpath is ranked as grade 1-3 (satisfactory or deficient) by MWH.
 Proportion of the footpath that is ranked as 'satisfactory or 'deficient' - 97% ≥ 95% ≥ 95% Provide roads with the minimum environmental impact.
 Is the environment being harmed?
 Compliance with Resource Consent conditions.
 No prosecutions.
 Monitoring records and West Coast Regional Council correspondence.
 No prosecutions No prosecutions No prosecutions.